billdonner/qdemo/README.md

 #  QDEMO

+version 0.1.9 - added better funcs for determining win/lose used chatgpt to gen test cases

 version 0.1.8 - cleaned up a lot, added functions to determine whether we can win or not

 version 0.1.7 - eliminated initial starting bug problem and added topics colors